lucianux/english/A1/README.md

 - But we can also use ‘s with names.
 Examples:
   - Laura’s beautiful.
   - London’s an expensive city.

-- Contractions in short answers
--- We can only use contractions in negative short answers.
+- Contractions in short answers: We can only use contractions in negative short answers.
 Not in positive short answers.
 Examples:
-Yes, I am.
+  - Yes, I am.
 (NOT Yes, I’m.)
-Yes, she is.
+  - Yes, she is.
 (NOT Yes, she’s.)
-Yes, they are.
+  - Yes, they are.
 (NOT Yes, they’re.)

-- We use the verb be to talk about:
+- We use the verb "be" to talk about:
-Who we are: I‘m Steven and this is Isabella.
+  - Who we are: I‘m Steven and this is Isabella.
 And this is my daughter, Alicia.
-Age: I‘m 24 years old and my father is 50.
+  - Age: I‘m 24 years old and my father is 50.
-Job: I‘m a teacher and my wife is a doctor.
+  - Job: I‘m a teacher and my wife is a doctor.
-Nationality: Alex is from Ireland, and Sonia is from Spain.
+  - Nationality: Alex is from Ireland, and Sonia is from Spain.
-Feelings: I‘m scared.
+  - Feelings: I‘m scared.
 She is very tired.
-Colour: Our dog is black.
+  - Colour: Our dog is black.
 His eyes are blue.
-Prices: It‘s seven pounds.
+  - Prices: It‘s seven pounds.
 This T-shirt is twenty dollars.
-The weather: It‘s sunny today.
+  - The weather: It‘s sunny today.
 It is very cold this morning.
-The time: What time is it?
+  - The time: What time is it?
 It‘s ten past four.
-Descriptions in general: He is very short and thin.
+  - Descriptions in general: He is very short and thin.
 The cars are old and cheap.

 ******* Present simple – I do, I don’t, Do I?